 June 25, 2021.

 Surveys are unquestionably an extremely valuable way of gathering employee feedback.
-But in a world when many organisations turned to surveys to ‘check-in’ on their employees during lockdown, the term “survey fatigue” is increasingly being used.
+But in a world when many organisations turned to employee surveys to ‘check-in’ on their employees during lockdown, the term “survey fatigue” is increasingly being used.
 But survey fatigue needn’t become an issue.
 This blog looks at the reasons employees suffer from survey fatigue and the steps you can take to prevent it happening.

 Survey fatigue occurs when an employee becomes frustrated or lacks enthusiasm towards an employee engagement survey.
 Those who feel fatigued are likely to either not complete the survey in the first place or provide inaccurate results.
 Both, of which will hamper employee engagement strategies.